 The production of plastics has increased globally from 1.5 million tons in the 1950s to 335 million tons in 2016 (Lebreton et al., 2017; Li et al., 2016).
 Reports have it that only about 21% of plastic products have been efficiently treated, leaving the untreated ones to be eventually released into landfills or the natural environment (Geyer et al., 2017).
 Researchers first revealed the presence of plastic debris in the coastal waters in the 1970s (Carpenter et al., 1972) even though the issue did not receive extensive concerns until Thompson et al. (2004) proposed the term “microplastic” (with effective size less than 5mm) in 2004.
 Researchers have subsequently published a number of articles on the source, abundance, fate, occurrence and sink of microplastics in natural environments (Karbalaei et al., 2018).

-The increase of plastic emissions will continue even with the imaginations of some of the most optimistic future scenarios of plastic waste reduction (Borrelle et al., 2020).
+The increase in plastic emissions will continue even with the imaginations of some of the most optimistic future scenarios of plastic waste reduction (Borrelle et al., 2020).
 Global emissions of plastic waste to rivers, lakes and oceans are estimated to range from 9 to 23 million metric tons per year from a 2016 data (Borrelle et al., 2020; Lau et al., 2020).
 Going by this data and following business-as-usual scenarios, the emission rates of 2016 would be doubled by 2025.
-Even with joint global action such as implementing the Basel convention which is aimed at preventing the transport of plastic waste to countries with poor management systems or the European Union target to recycle more plastic as part of the transition to a circular economy, it is still forecast that there is still going to be a yearly increase in plastic emissions (Borrelle et al., 2020; Lau et al., 2020).
+Even with joint global action such as implementing the Basel Convention which is aimed at preventing the transport of plastic waste to countries with poor management systems or the European Union target to recycle more plastic as part of the transition to a circular economy, it is still forecast that there is still going to be a yearly increase in plastic emissions (Borrelle et al., 2020; Lau et al., 2020).

 Plastic accumulation in the environment typically occurs when the rate at which plastic pollution enters an area or region exceeds the rate of natural removal processes or cleanup actions.
 Unfortunately, plastic is a persistent material in the environment due to its chemical composition with natural removal lasting from decades to centuries (Chamas et al., 2020).
 As a result, plastic can therefore be termed a “poorly reversible pollutant”, both because its emissions cannot be curtailed and because it resides in the environment for a long time (Harremoës et al., 2001).
 This emission results in potential threats to the environment, organisms or even human health.
 Microplastics have been widely studied, however, other types of plastics such as nanoplastics (size <1um) and macroplastics (size >5mm), are less focused when compared to microplastics.
 This leaves an existing knowledge gap in understanding plastic pollution in the environment.